When I told my Japanese friend Tohko that we were going to be in Japan, she said she would meet us in Kyushu on one condition:

 - Watch the Weather: Yakushima weather is unpredictable–ensure that you avoid the rainy season when going to Yakushima.
 We were unable to go to Yakushima’s most famous site (Jomon Sugi) because of the heavy rains.
 Keep this in mind.

 - How Long Should I Stay?
 We were only here for two days and one night.
 While we were able to have an enjoyable vacation, I would say three days and two nights would be an ideal time frame.
-If you’re looking for a place to relax for a long stretch of time, this would also be a good destination.
+If you’re looking for a place to relax for a long stretch of time, such as one full week, this would also be a good destination to kick back.

 - What to Bring?
 Pack good hiking gear and water resistant clothes!
 I would also bring an extra pair of shoes in case you trip and fall in the mud, like I did.